How does this medication work? What will it do for me?

 How should I use this medication?

-The dose of oxycodone varies widely depending on the cause and severity of pain, individual medical history, and body weight.
+The dose of oxycodone varies widely depending on the cause and severity of pain, individual medical history, age, and body weight.

 For people who are not taking opioid pain medications when oxycodone is started, the usual starting dose of immediate-release tablets and suppositories is 5 mg or 10 mg every 6 hours, as needed for the pain.
 Your doctor can adjust your dose until a dose that controls your pain with tolerable side effects is reached.